 Nashville Ballet’s Emergence Series, Ballet Ball 2013-2016, Music Videos for Thom Donovan and Justin Nault, Attitude Series Under the Lights

 Christopher Stuart, originally from Sandy Hook, Conn., began his formal training with Steve Sirico, Angela D'valda Sirico, Franco Devita and Charles Kelley.
-He graduated from North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble, then joined NB2 in 2002 and performed with the main company in many performances.
+He graduated from the North Carolina School of the Arts in 2002 under the direction of Melissa Hayden, Warren Conover and Duncan Noble.
+He joined NB2 in 2002 and performed with the main company in many performances.

-Since joining the company in 2003, Christopher has been featured in several pieces by renowned choreographers such as Nashville Ballet Artistic Director & CEO Paul Vasterling, Brian Enos, Peter Quanz, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.
+Since joining the company in 2003, Stuart has been featured in several pieces by renowned choreographers such as Nashville Ballet Artistic Director & CEO Paul Vasterling, Brian Enos, Peter Quanz, Gina Patterson, Sarah Slipper, Thaddeus Davis, James Canfield and numerous others.

-Christopher has performed as Renfield in Dracula, the Nutcracker Prince and Sugar Plum Cavalier in Nashville’s Nutcracker, Pas de Trios in Swan Lake, the Young Warrior in Salvatore Aiello's Rite of Spring, Melancholyin Four Temperaments, Mac in Lew Christensen’s Filling Station, Puck in A Midsummer Night’s Dream, the Prince Desire in The Sleeping Beauty, Romeo in Paul Vasterling’s Romeo & Juliet, and Macbeth in Vasterling’s Macbeth.
-He has also performed as a guest artist with Quixotic Fusion, Missouri Ballet Theatre and National Choreographic Initiative.
+Stuart has been featured as Renfield in Vasterling's Dracula, the Nutcracker Prince and Sugar Plum Cavalier in Vasterling's Nashville’s Nutcracker, Pas de Trios in Swan Lake, the Young Warrior in Salvatore Aiello's Rite of Spring, Melancholy in Four Temperaments, Mac in Lew Christensen’s Filling Station, Puck in Vasterling's A Midsummer Night’s Dream, the Prince Desire in The Sleeping Beauty, Romeo in Vasterling's Romeo & Juliet and Macbeth in Vasterling’s Macbeth.
+He has also performed as a guest artist with Quixotic Fusion, Missouri Ballet Theatre, National Choreographic Initiative and Evansville Ballet.